oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_Network_Firewall_Deployment/IMPLEMENTATION.md

 ## 4.1 Greenfield Scenarios

 The OELZ with Network Firewall Feature can be deployed in any new OCI tenancies (Green Field use-case).
-For a Green Field OCI tenancy deploying becomes a matter of provisioning the OELZ and then adding any other resources on top of it.
+For a Green Field OCI tenancy deployment becomes a matter of provisioning the OELZ and then adding any other resources on top of it.
 This is the simplest deployment scenario.
-As part of Baseline we deploy one Hub and Spoke and Network can be deployed on Hub Public or Private Subnet.
-If customer need more Spoke , they deploy Workload Expansion template.
+As part of Baseline we deploy one Hub and Spoke and Network Firewall which can be deployed on the Hub in either the Public or Private Subnet.
+If an additional workload compartment is required, it can be deployed via the Workload Expansion template as an additional Spoke so that the traffic can be inspected by the Network Firewall.

 ## 4.2 Brownfield Scenarios

-In Brown Field we deploy the Network Firewall Feature in top of the existing OELZ and alongside the existing workload(s) and use the OELZ workload template for new workloads spoke vcn.
+In the case of a brownfield OELZ environment, we deploy the Network Firewall feature on top of the existing OELZ and alongside the existing workload(s) and use the OELZ workload expansion template for new workloads to be added as a spoke VCN.

 # <a name="ways_to_deploy"></a>5.
 Ways to Deploy